Ruling puts Tucson child-killer back on Arizona's death row

-PHOENIX — The U.S. Supreme Court has put two Arizona murderers back on death row, including one who killed a 4-year-old Tucson girl.
+PHOENIX — The U.S. Supreme Court has put two Arizona murderers back on death row, including a man who killed a 4-year-old Tucson girl.

 "Federal habeas review is not a substitute for ordinary error correction through appeal," he wrote.
 Instead, he said, is it is "an extraordinary remedy that guards only against extreme malfunction in the state criminal justice systems."

-He said federal law limits such review to narrow circumstances.
+Thomas said the federal Anti-terroism and Effective Death Penalty Act limits such review to narrow circumstances.
 And he said that a prisoner also must show that further fact-finding by a federal court would demonstrate, by clear and convincing evidence, that the person is innocent of the crime charged.

-One of the defendants is Barry Lee Jones who was convicted by of the 1994 killing of Rachel Gray.
+One of the defendants is Barry Lee Jones, who was convicted by of the 1994 killing of 4-year-old Rachel Gray.

-Jones was sharing his trailer on East Benson Highway near South Alvernon Way with his girlfriend, Angela Gray, his own daughter, and his girlfriend's three children, ages 4, 11 and 14, according to court records.
+Jones was sharing his trailer on East Benson Highway near South Alvernon Way with his girlfriend, Angela Gray, his own daughter, and Gray's three children, ages 4, 11 and 14, according to court records.

 Early on the morning of May 2, 1994, Jones drove his girlfriend and the 4-year-old to a Tucson hospital where she was pronounced dead on arrival.
 The girl's injuries included a scalp laceration and evidence of sexual assault.